Dreams Come True (Glee): Production

 The episode featured five musical cover versions and one original song.
 "Teach Your Children" by Crosby, Stills, Nash & Young is sung by Morrison.
 "Someday We'll Be Together" by Diana Ross & the Supremes is sung by Riley.
 "The Winner Takes It All" by ABBA is sung by Lynch and Morrison.
 "Daydream Believer" by The Monkees is sung by Colfer and Criss.
 "This Time" is an original composition by Criss and is sung by Michele.
 "I Lived" by OneRepublic is sung by Michele, Criss, Overstreet, Morrison, Riley, McHale, Colfer and Guthrie with all cast members in the chorus, and was the last song to be sung on the series after six seasons and over 700 musical performances.
-Accompanying the music from this episode, the extended play Glee: The Music, Dreams Come True was released on March 17, 2015.
+Accompanying this episode, the extended play Glee: The Music, Dreams Come True was released on March 17, 2015.
 It debuted on the Billboard 200 at number 63 on the chart dated April 4, 2015, with 8,000 units sold, the first Glee appearance there since April 12, 2014.

 Series regular Jenna Ushkowitz, writing in a column for The Hollywood Reporter, revealed that the last scene filmed was the gathering in the choir room when Will Schuester sings "Teach Your Children" to the five original New Directions members from the pilot episode.

-The Hollywood Reporter also noted that after the series' final episode had wrapped, a number of actors took pieces of the set home as souvenirs.
+The Hollywood Reporter also noted that after the finale wrapped filming, a number of actors took pieces of the set home as souvenirs.
 Michele tweeted a photo of her taking home the framed football jersey of Cory Monteith's character, Finn Hudson.
-Lynch took some of her signature tracksuits, Criss came away with trophies, some soundproofing from the choir room, the couch from Figgins' office and his Warblers jacket, Riley claimed her sneakers from the pilot episode, Overstreet's souvenirs included trophies, photos and clothing, Dot-Marie Jones kept a football championship ring, and Salling took a plaque with Monteith's picture.
+Lynch took some of her signature tracksuits; Criss came away with trophies, some soundproofing from the choir room, the couch from Figgins' office, and his Warblers jacket; Riley claimed her sneakers from the pilot episode; Overstreet's souvenirs included trophies, photos and clothing; Dot-Marie Jones kept a football championship ring; and Salling took a plaque with Monteith's picture.

 Reception

 Ratings

 The series finale was watched by 2.54 million viewers, and received a 0.7 rating/2 share in the Nielsen rating/share for the adult 18-49 demographic.
-These numbers were lower than the episode that aired immediately before it, "2009", which had 2.69 million viewers and a 0.8 rating/3 share.
+These numbers slightly decreased from the episode that aired immediately before it, "2009", which had 2.69 million viewers and a 0.8 rating/3 share.